 There are others who are thinking, “Everyone I know is a Christian.” or, ”No one comes to mind.”
 I would encourage you to ask God to bring that one person along.
 Even if it takes a few weeks or months, pray for someone to come along as strongly as you would pray for that one person if you had them.

 By doing this, I know and believe we are doing some remarkable things for Christ.
 Our church is fulfilling our mission and growing the body of Christ.
-Not only are we being the authentic Christians we want to be), we are winning new believers to Christ who are being sent to go and do the same.
+Not only are we empowering everyone to take their next step towards Jesus, we are winning new believers to Christ who are being sent to go and do the same.

 And if this comes to fruition: Imagine a church that is constantly growing and sending more and more people to go and do likewise.
 Imagine how many people would be impacted and saved by the grace of Jesus Christ.
 Imagine how the community around us would change because they are chasing after Jesus like Jesus desired for us to chase after the lost and broken.